arthurfiorette/axios-cache-interceptor/docs/src/guide/storages.md

 :::

-A memory storage is the simplest one.
+Memory storage is the simplest one.
 It works everywhere and its values are lost upon page reload or when the process is killed.

 If you are directly mutating some response property, you probably will face some reference